 IV.
 Import and Trade Regulations

-- The import tariffs of jewellery items in 2016:
+2017 import tariffs of jewellery items:

-The three national standards on jewellery GB/T 16552-2010 Gems-Nomenclature, GB/T 16553-2010 Gems-Testing and GB/T 16554-2010 Diamond Grading have been effective simultaneously on 1 February 2011, superseding their respective 2003 versions.
+As of February 2011, updated versions of the three national standards on jewellery – GB/T 16552-2010 Gems: Nomenclature; GB/T 16553-2010 Gems: Testing; and GB/T 16554-2010 Diamond Grading, became effective simultaneously, superseding the earlier 2003 versions.